 He initially worked in Higher Education, lecturing at Wentworth Castle College of Education and tutoring in Oxford, before preparing for ordination in the Church of England as deacon, 1981, and priest, 1982.
 He served as Curate in the Maltby Team Ministry, 1981–84; Team Vicar, Banbury, 1984–94; Team Rector, Cockermouth, 1994–2002; Archdeacon of Carlisle, and Canon Residentiary, 2002–08, before taking up his present appointment.
-Between September 2013 and Easter 2015 he was seconded as Acting Bishop of St Edmundsbury and Ipswich.
-He chairs the Schools Development Group for the Church of England’s work nationally.
-He was the co-founder of the Cambridge Conversations, a significant forum for building social capital in the Cambridgeshire area, and has served on the Huntingdonshire Strategic Partnership.
+Between September 2013 and Easter 2015 he was seconded as Acting Bishop of St Edmundsbury and Ipswich; and for a number of years was VIce-Chairman of the National Society (the Church of England’s leading educational boday) and chaired its Schools Development Group, following many years of involvement in education in teaching at all levels, serving as a school governor, including chairing the governors of the country’s then largest C of E High School, and chairing Ely’s Diocesan Board of Education.
+He was the co-founder of the Cambridge Conversations, a significant forum for building social capital in the Cambridgeshire area, and served on the Huntingdonshire Strategic Partnership while it was in existence.

 His publications include A Descriptive Catalogue of Middle English Grammatical Texts, 1979; An Edition of the Middle English Grammatical Texts, 1984; A Journey with John, 2004; Lent with Luke, 2005; Christmas by Candlelight, 2006; Ways to Pray, 2007 – and is currently writing a book on Roots – Shoots – Fruits as a model for the growing church.
 He remains active in academic research, most recently on the iconography of the Bewcastle Cross, the earliest stained glass of Cambridge University, and the legacy of bishop-scientist Robert Grosseteste in the later middle ages.
 In 2012 he was made a senior member of St Edmund’s College, Cambridge, and he is an active supporter of the Faraday Institute based there, with a keen interest in the interface of science and religion.

 David’s recreations include solving fiendish crosswords, detective fiction, and fine art.